 Jewels of Vietnam & Cambodia Mekong River All-Gay Cruise Tour

-We invite you to join Brand g Vacations from January 3 – 15, 2019 for an all-inclusive, All-LGBT journey, featuring the Temples of Angkor Wat and the mighty Mekong River.
+We invite you to join Brand g Vacations from October 15 – 27, 2020 for an all-inclusive, 13-day All-LGBT journey, exploring the highlights of Cambodia and Vietnam, featuring the Temples of Angkor Wat and the mighty Mekong River.

 There can be no more striking cultural contrast than the one between bustling Vietnam and the tranquil Cambodia.
 From the diverse countryside of Cambodia to the Mekong Delta, so rich in human life and endeavor, you'll discover two countries, two cultures, and two ways of life linked by one river, the Mekong.

-Join Brand g on a comprehensive 12-night journey through the heart of Vietnam and Cambodia featuring a seven-night cruise charter along the mighty Mekong River.
-Cruise aboard the all-suite, luxurious Mekong Navigator specially constructed to ply the Mekong River between Ho Chi Minh City and the fabled Siem Reap.
-Embracing an elegant French-colonial design similar to the many homes that once lined the streets of old Saigon, she boasts spacious suites from 258 square feet up to expansive 584 square feet in size.
-From here, you will enjoy all the wonders the Mekong has to offer in a sophisticated, yet comfortable style.
+Join Brand g on a comprehensive 13-day journey through the heart of Vietnam and Cambodia featuring a seven-night cruise charter along the mighty Mekong River.
+Cruise aboard the new, all-suite, luxurious Mekong Jewel, specially built to ply the Mekong River from Siem Reap, Cambodia to Ho Chi Minh City.
+Embracing an elegant French-colonial design similar to the many homes that once lined the streets of old Saigon, she boasts spacious suites from 258 square feet up to an expansive 584 square feet in size.
+From here, you will enjoy all the wonders the Mekong has to offer in sophisticated, yet comfortable style.

-With never more than 22 guests per expert guide, you will enjoy enriching lectures, a comprehensive series of well-planned excursions, most meals and beverages!
-Also included is a three-night stay in Siem Reap including an in-depth visit to the UNESCO World Heritage site of Angkor Wat, a two-night stay in bustling Ho Chi Minh City (formerly Saigon), and each featuring five-star, centrally located hotels.
+With never more than 22 guests per expert guide, you will enjoy enriching lectures, a comprehensive series of well-planned excursions, and most meals and beverages!
+Also included is a three-night stay in Siem Reap including an in-depth visit to the UNESCO World Heritage site of Angkor Wat, and a two-night stay in bustling Ho Chi Minh City (formerly Saigon), each featuring five-star, centrally-located hotels.

-As a traveler of Brand g Vacations, you'll also enjoy complimentary beverages and your choice of European cuisine and regional specialties infused with flavors from Asia's celebrated culinary tradition.
+As a traveler of Brand g Vacations, you'll also enjoy complimentary beverages, locally-produced beer, alcoholic beverages, and soft drinks as well as house wines with dinner.
+Dine on European cuisine and regional specialties infused with flavors from Asia’s celebrated culinary tradition.

-An optional post four-night extension is available, featuring Hanoi & the famed UNESCO World Heritage site of Ha Long Bay, including an overnight cruise aboard a traditional ‘junk’ boat.
-Also included is a two-night stay in historic Hanoi.
+An optional post four-night extension is available, featuring a two-night cruise on the famed UNESCO World Heritage site of Ha Long Bay.
+Also included is two nights and touring in historic Hanoi.

-With just 34 custom-designed suites, space is limited, so book your holidays today!
+With just 34 custom-designed suites, space is limited, so contact your travel professional or Brand g Vacations today!

-Reminiscent in design of the French, colonial-era, manor homes that once lined the streets of old Saigon, the 34-suite/56-passenger Mekong Navigator lends a sophisticated, yet comfortable, ambiance while cruising the mighty Mekong River.
+Reminiscent in design of the French, colonial-era, manor homes that once lined the streets of old Saigon, the 34-suite/68-passenger Mekong Jewel lends a sophisticated, yet comfortable, ambiance while cruising the mighty Mekong River.
 Around every corner, guests will enjoy a blend of timeless elegance and modern luxuries as they experience the sights and sounds of a landscape that forever changes its visitors.

 Le Marche Dining Room